riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/sampler.rst.txt

          '<my_output_folder>/toy_sampler_figure_chains_5.pdf',
          '<my_output_folder>/toy_sampler_figure_chains_logpdf.pdf']

-The :attr:`Sampler.nsteps <DNNLikelihood.Sampler.nsteps>` can be increased at any time, and the method :meth:`Sampler.run_sampler <DNNLikelihood.Sampler.run_sampler>` can be called again to run the steps missing to reach :attr:`Sampler.nsteps <DNNLikelihood.Sampler.nsteps>`.
+The :attr:`Sampler.nsteps_final <DNNLikelihood.Sampler.nsteps_final>` can be increased at any time, and the method :meth:`Sampler.run_sampler <DNNLikelihood.Sampler.run_sampler>` can be called again to run the steps missing to reach :attr:`Sampler.nsteps_final <DNNLikelihood.Sampler.nsteps_final>`.
 For instance, to run for another 20K steps one does

 .. code-block:: python

-    sampler.nsteps = 70000
+    sampler.nsteps_final = 70000
     sampler.run_sampler()

 Once a satisfactory sampling has been obtained, we can generate a :class:`Data <DNNLikelihood.Data>` object storing the